 Critical Papers.
 You will write two critical essays.
 These essays will be longer, four pages typed single-spaced, combining close textual analysis that documents your own reading of the text, in conversation with other critics' responses to the text; these essays will, then, build on the two earlier papers in the series to provide your audience a clear and fully developed literary argument-one that is effectively informed by a specific critical conversation in the field.
 These are research essays and must follow the MLA guidelines for research papers.

-The Final Exam and In Class Essays.
-On Saturday, December 7, at high noon, you will sit for the final exam in this course: a board-graded common final, which will count as 10% of your course grade.
+The Final Exam.
+On May 21, you will sit for the final exam, which counts as 10% of your course grade.